GrokImageCompression/grok/doc/man/md/man1/grk_decompress.1.md

 `-i, -in_file [file]`

 Input file.
-Either this argument or the `-img_dir` argument described below is required.
+Either this argument or the `-batch_src` argument described below is required.
 Valid input image extensions are J2K, JP2 and JPC.
 When using this option output file must be specified using -o.

 `-o, -out_file [file]`

 Output file.
 Required when using `-i` option.
 See above for supported file types.
 If a `PGX` filename is given, there will be as many output files as there are components: an index starting from 0 will then be appended to the output filename, just before the `pgx` extension.
 If a `PGM` filename is given and there is more than one component, then only the first component will be written to the file.

-`-y, -img_dir [directory path]`
+`-y, -batch_src [directory path]`

 Path to the folder where the compressed images are stored.
 Either this argument or the `-i` argument described above is required.
 When image files are in the same directory as the executable, this can be indicated by a dot `.` argument.
 When using this option, the output format must be specified using `-out_fmt`.
 Output images are saved in the same folder.

 `-a, -out_dir [output directory]`

 Output directory where compressed files are stored.
-Only relevant when the `-img_dir` flag is set.
-Default: same directory as specified by `-img_dir`.
+Only relevant when the `-batch_src` flag is set.
+Default: same directory as specified by `-batch_src`.

 `-O, -out_fmt [format]`

 Output format used to decompress the code streams.
-Required when `-img_dir` option is used.
+Required when `-batch_src` option is used.
 See above for supported formats.

 `-r, -reduce [reduce factor]`